merlab-uw/Klone/Part2.HowToUseSingularities.md

 singularity pull shub://TomHarrop/singularity-containers:vcftools_0.1.16

 ```
+Congratulations!
+You have downloaded a singularity to Klone.

 ## Step 3.
-Use the singularity
+Use the VCFTools singularity

-Log into a Klone terminal and navigate to your personal gscratch directory on Klone, which will be /gscratch/merlab/<username>.
+Log into a Klone terminal and navigate to your personal gscratch directory on Klone (/gscratch/merlab/<username>).
 For example, my directory is:

 ```
 cd /gscratch/merlab/elpetrou
 ```
-Using the *sinfo* command, take a peek at what partitions/compute nodes are available (and what their names are) on klone:
+Using the *sinfo* command, take a peek at what partitions and compute nodes are currently available (and what their names are) on klone:

 ```
 sinfo
 ```

-Submit a request for an interactive session on one of Klone's compute nodes.
+If there are free compute nodes, submit a request for an interactive session on one of them.
 This will be done using the *srun* command.
 The -p argument specifies the partition name (refer to previous step), while the -A argument is our group's name (merlab) on Klone.

 ```